 Making a difference in the lives of children

-- The elementary and middle school after-school tutoring programs provided one-on-one and small group learning assistance four days a week.
+- The elementary and middle school after-school tutoring programs provide one-on-one and small group learning assistance four days a week.
 Tutoring focuses on literacy skills (reading comprehension, vocabulary development, writing), math, filling gaps in background knowledge and helping with homework completion.

-- Three of our former 8th grade students are participating in the AVID program in high school, bringing to four the number of our students admitted into this prestigious program over the past few years.
-AVID is a highly selective, national program ensures students from low-income and ethnic minority backgrounds are on a college-bound track and provides students with counselors and other supports to have them attain college admission.
+- Another 8th grade student has been accepted into the AVID program in high school, bringing to four the number of our students admitted into this prestigious program over the past few years.
+AVID is a highly selective, national program that ensures students from low-income and ethnic minority backgrounds are on a college-bound track and provides students with counselors and other supports to help them attain college admission.

 Visit Our Programs to learn more.